okocraft/ImageOnMap/README.md

 ImageOnMap
 ==========

+## This repository was hard-forked by OKOCRAFT

 Repo for ImageOnMap, a paper plugin.

-This is okocraft hard forked repository.
+This repository was hard-forked by OKOCRAFT to fix bugs and support the latest version.

+A lot of modifications have been made to the internal code.
+Make sure to back up your server before use.

+If you are find any bugs, please feel free to report bugs to [issues](https://github.com/okocraft/ImageOnMap/issues).

+### Limitations

+- Only works on [Paper server](https://github.com/PaperMC/Paper) or its forked server.
+- Java 17 or later required.
-- Migration feature from older than version v3 is removed.
+- Migration feature from older than version v3 has been removed.
-- Only supports Paper servers.

-These are all for normal admin.
+The plugin Jar is available on [releases](https://github.com/okocraft/ImageOnMap/releases).

+---

-## Features
+### Features

 ImageOnMap allows you to load a picture from the Internet to a Minecraft map.